Gå till innehåll

 Suggestions on how to reduce the emissions of ethinylestradiol

 Concrete proposals on how to work to reduce emissions of environmentally harmful pharmaceuticals on the list have been developed in close cooperation with the Stockholm Drug and Therapeutics Committee's expert groups.
 The action proposals were developed from an environmental perspective.
-The patient's best always goes first and several pharmaceuticals on the list are also included in the Wise List.
+The patient's best always goes first and several pharmaceuticals on the list are also included in the Wise list.
 However, for such pharmaceuticals, there may be measures that could reduce the environmental impact.

 Concrete proposal for ethinylestradiol